tamago1908/PS-C-code-in-batch/README.md

 It is also not recommended to run the program with administrator privileges granted.
 In rare cases, antivirus software may falsely detect it as a virus.

+**As a reminder, the powershell code must be within 8191 characters.
+This is a restriction on invoking powershell code from the command prompt and cannot be circumvented.
+However, otherwise any number of lines can be successfully executed.**

 Permission is hereby granted to redistribute and/or modify this demo and batch in accordance with LICENSE.
 Feel free to use them.